aristanetworks/avd/docs/howto/digital_twin/README.md

 - **Configuration Optimization**: Device configurations are adjusted to remove or modify features not supported by EOS in the Digital Twin environment
 - **Platform-Specific Optimizations**: Configurations are optimized for each Digital Twin platform (e.g., eAPI access in `default` VRF for ACT)
 - **Topology Generation**: Topology information is generated in the format required by the Digital Twin platform
-- **Platform Mapping**: Production hardware platforms are mapped to virtual platforms
+- **Platform Mapping**: Production hardware platforms are mapped to virtual platforms supported by target Digital Twin environment
 - **Separate Artifact Management**: Digital Twin artifacts can be generated alongside production artifacts in separate directories
-- **Management IP Configuration**: Management IP addresses can be configured separately for Digital Twin devices
+- **Management IP Configuration**: Management IP addresses can be configured separately for Digital Twin devices (if supported by Digital Twin environment)

 ## Getting Started